resourceguru/api-docs/endpoints/reports/projects.md

 --- | --- | ---
-id  | integer | Unique identifier of Project. name | string | Name of this Project. client_name | string | Name of Client that this Project belongs to client_id | string | Unique identifier of Client that this Project belongs to color | string | Color used to highlight this Project. booked | integer | Time booked in minutes for this Project. waiting_list | integer | Time on waiting list in minutes for this Project.
+id  | integer | Unique identifier of Project. name | string | Name of this Project. client_name | string | Name of Client that this Project belongs to. client_id | string | Unique identifier of Client that this Project belongs to. color | string | Color used to highlight this Project. booked | integer | Time booked in minutes for this Project. waiting_list | integer | Time on waiting list in minutes for this Project.